 Catnip has the scientific name Nepeta cataria.
 It's native to Europe and Asia but has been introduced to many other countries, where it often grows as a wildflower.
 Some people grow catnip in their garden as an ornamental or culinary plant.
 It's also grown commercially.

 The plant's biggest claim to fame is its ability to attract cats.
 Experts say that catnip doesn't harm cats.
-It has such a pronounced effect on my cats' behavior that I feel more comfortable limiting their exposure to the herb, however, especially since researchers don't know exactly how catnip produces its effects.
+It has such a pronounced effect on my cats' behavior that I feel more comfortable limiting their exposure to the herb, however, especially since researchers don't know exactly how the plant produces its effects.

 Catnip is a member of the mint family (Lamiaceae) and is related to peppermint and spearmint.
 It's native to Europe and Asia and has been introduced to North America.
 The Lamiaceae family also contains similar plants in the genus Nepeta that are known as catmints.

 Effects of the Herb

 I get catnip for my cats occasionally.
-I buy organic catnip leaves that are dried and cut.
-They are sealed in a plastic bag, but my cats quickly surround me when I enter my home with catnip and start searching for the leaves.
+I buy organic leaves that are dried and cut.
+They are sealed in a bag, but my cats quickly surround me when I enter my home with catnip and start searching for the leaves.
 Even I can smell the leaves in the unopened bag.
 They're very aromatic.

-I sprinkle the catnip over the cats' scratch boxes or cat beds.
+I sprinkle the catnip over the cats' scratch boxes or beds.
 They lick the leaves, rub their chins and cheeks against them, and wriggle over them in enthusiastic delight.
 The effect of the catnip is intense but temporary.
-After about ten minutes the cats lose interest in the leaves and move away.
+After about ten minutes, the cats lose interest in the leaves and move away.
 They often become interested again about two hours later.

 A Catnip Poll